 - Prop up your feet when sitting and avoid crossing your legs.

-- Stretch frequently when sitting for long periods.
+- Stretch often when sitting for long periods.

 - Lie on your left side when sleeping.

 - Put maternity support stockings (that go to your waist) on before getting out of bed in the morning.

 - Drink plenty of water.
 (This may sound odd, but if your body feels it is dehydrated, it will try to retain even more fluid.)

 - Swim or stand in a pool up to your neck.

 - Exercise regularly.

 - Try to stay cool in humid or hot weather.